Dublin Travel Guide

 Food Type: Asian

-The iconic Café Mao has been a firm favourite with Dubliners since its opening a few years back and is frequented by anyone who's in the mood for a little Asian flair.
-The exposed kitchen lines an entire wall, and the rest of the space is wide open which makes this an excellent environment for people watchers.
-The menu comprises everyone's favourite Asian dishes, such as Thai fish cakes, nasi goreng, chicken hoisin and salmon ramen, to name a few.
+Mao has been a firm favourite with Dubliners for over 20 years.
+The chef's prepare fresh, healthy food with a sophisicated Asian flair.
+The exposed kitchen lines an entire wall and the rest of the space is wide open, which makes this an excellent people-watching spot.<br /><br /> The menu comprises everyone's favourite Asian dishes, such as Thai fish cakes, chicken hoisin and salmon ramen, to name a few.
 Everything on the menu is delicious and it is hard to go wrong when dining here.
-Open daily for lunch and dinner.
-Reservations recommended.
+It's open daily for lunch and dinner, and reservations recommended.<br /><br />

 Food Type: French

-One of Dublin's finest restaurants, L'Ecrivain offers diners a relaxed and unpretentious experience.
-Chef Derry Clarke's food is absolutely mouth-watering, from his seared wild Irish venison loin with caramelized pear, or seared Bere Island scallops with lobster strudel.
-Menu prices are changed regularly and are extortionate but L'Ecrivain gives guests the opportunity to sample some of its dishes in the form of a two-course lunch menu at a more reasonable price.
-Open Monday to Friday for lunch and dinner.
-Saturday dinner only, closed Sunday.
-Reservations essential.
+L'Ecrivain is one of Dublin's finest restaurants, offering diners a relaxed and unpretentious experience.
+Chef Derry Clarke's food is absolutely mouth-watering, from his seared wild Irish venison loin with caramelized pear, or Bere Island scallops with lobster strudel.<br /><br /> Menu prices are changed regularly and it's not very affordable, but L'Ecrivain gives guests the opportunity to sample some of its dishes in the form of a two-course lunch menu at a more reasonable price.<br /><br /> The restaurant is open Monday to Saturday for dinner.
+They're open for lunch Wednesday to Friday, and they're closed Sunday.
+Reservations are essential.<br /><br />

-The Bad Ass Café
+Bad Ass Cafe

 Address: 9-11 Crown Alley Dublin